Peltier Cooler Based Cloud Chamber

 Originally developed by Rich Olson - this design uses inexpensive electrical "Peltier" coolers instead.
 Unlike other peltier-based cloud chambers - it does not require ice water to operate.

-See the Make a Cloud Chamber using Peltier Coolers (Instructable) for full details on making your own.
+See the Make a Cloud Chamber using Peltier Coolers (Instructable) for full details on making your own for about $100.